This post may contain affiliate links. Please read our disclosure policy.

 The Best Slow Cooker Mexican Beans

-Crock pot pinto beans are slow cooked, for a very long time – we usually leave them at least 12 hours or so.
+Crockpot Mexican Beans are cooked low and slow in a rich and flavorful broth for a very long time – we usually leave them at least 12 hours or so.
 Trust me when you walk through the door, or get up in the morning you will be met with the most amazing smell.

-It doesn’t take much to make this delicious side dish.
-You’ll need a total of 7-8 ingredients.
+You only need 8 ingredients to make this delicious side dish.
 This is truly a dump and go recipe where you literally just dump everything in the crock pot, set it, and forget it!

 • Garlic – fresh or jarred minced garlic adds flavor.
 You can leave it whole and peeled if you like.